en0/en0.github.com/content/LinkedList.md

 ## Queues

-A queue is another abstract data structure that is very similar to a stack.
-And just like a stack, it offers solutions to many problems.
-Workload management, rate limiting, turn based problems are just a few things that queues are good at.
+Workload management, rate limiting, or turn-based problems are just a few things that queues are good at.

 To implement a queue with a doubly linked list, simply write to one end and remove from the other end.
-Once again, some exceptional condition handing would be required.
+Once again, some exceptional condition handling would be required.

 ```c
 // Assume that head->next points to tail and tail->prev points to head.